1ring2rta/Vibe-Training/README.md

 # Training your LLMs with **Zero Code**

 LLM post-training should not feel like babysitting 20 scripts, manually hunting datasets, checking logs at 3 a.m., and praying your eval score.
-Post-training should be easy as sh*t.
+Post-training should be easy as eating a banana.

 > Fill one YAML.
 Run one command.
 Let the agent do the boring work.